Nicolas-Fernandez/DryAd/README.md

 # DryAD
-Plant temperature, humidity and light monitoring with Arduino-uno
+Plants temperature, humidity and light monitoring with Arduino-uno